Scientific Name: Malpighia emarginata

 Family: Malpighiaceae

-Acerola is one of the fruits that have the highest amount of vitamin C (1,864% daily value [DV]).
+Acerola is one of the fruits that have the highest amount of vitamin C (1864% daily value [DV]).
 Vitamin C is a crucial antioxidant for the human body.
-Vitamin C is essential for the production of collagen which improves skin health.
+Vitamin C is essential for producing collagen which improves skin health.
 Vitamin C is best known to be beneficial for the immune system.
 Vitamin C may also help reduce the risk of chronic diseases like heart disease.

 Vitamin A (4% DV) in acerola helps improve vision and protect eyes from eye diseases.
-Acerola also contains a sufficient amount of minerals and antioxidants.
+Acerola also contains enough minerals and antioxidants.
 These minerals include magnesium (4% DV) and copper (10% DV).
 Both minerals play a role in bone and heart health.
 Furthermore, copper aids in the absorption of iron.